andry-tino/coding-challenges/maersk2020.dotnet/README.md

 1. Navigate to `maersk2020.dotnet/WebIntSorter/WebIntSorter`.
 2. Run command: `dotnet run --configuration Release --launch-profile WebIntSorterProd`.
+    - Use option `--launch-profile WebIntSorter` to get the `Development` environment and be able to use HTTP.

 ## Using WebIntSorter
 WIS is a server exposing a web API to sort integer sequences.

 - Two routes are available: `/api`, `/api/sorting`.
+- Allowed verbs  (HTTP methods) for `/api` are:
+	- `GET`: Get info on the API.
 - Allowed verbs  (HTTP methods) for `/api/sorting` are:
     - `POST`: Enqueue a sorting job.
 	- `GET`: Get info about all the enqueued jobs or one specific job.
 - `Content-Type`: `application/json`.

 Submit a `GET` request against `/api` to get a list of all supported routes in the API.
+Use `/api/sorting` to access sorting functionalities.

 ### Enqueueing a sorting job
-To enqueue a sorting job, submit a `POST` request to `/api/sorting` by specifying the sequence to sort onside an array of integers:
+To enqueue a sorting job, submit a `POST` request to `/api/sorting` by specifying the sequence to sort inside an array of integers:

 ```
 POST /api/sorting HTTP/1.1